This year could make the difference.

-The Carle Nurse Residency Program (CNRP) is a one year long, nationally recognized transition to practice program in the acute care (inpatient) setting that successfully guides nurses into the hospital setting.
+The Carle Nurse Residency Program (CNRP) is a nationally recognized transition-to-practice program that successfully guides nurses into the hospital setting.

 Who is Eligible to Apply?

 - Nursing students in the final semester of nursing school

 - Registered nurses who have been out of the acute care setting for more than five years

 - Registered nurses with less than one year of acute care experience

 - Support and coaching from dedicated clinical education specialists

 - Weekly nurse residency classes designed to build and strengthen knowledge, skill, critical thinking and judgement, and confidence

 - Orientees work alongside experienced nurses who enjoy teaching and have voluntarily been trained to work as preceptors

 - Continued support and encouragement from Residency leadership team after completion of nursing orientation